-The ISRP reviewed project proposals, annual reports, project publications and past ISRP reviews, and the preliminary ISRP report (ISRP 2020-4) was completed on April 3, 2020.
-The ISRP requested responses for 43 project proposals with point-by-point responses due on June 23, 2020.1 Public comment on the ISRP reports began April 3, 2020 at the completion of the preliminary ISRP report.
-The ISRP's Final Report (ISRP document 2020-8) was completed on August 6, 2020 and public comment closed September 7, 2020.
+The ISRP reviewed project proposals, annual reports, project publications and past ISRP reviews, and the ISRP preliminary report (ISRP 2020-4) was completed on April 3, 2020.
+The ISRP requested responses for 43 project proposals with point-by-point responses due on June 23, 2020.1 Public comment on the ISRP reports began April 3, 2020 at the issuance of the preliminary ISRP report.
+The ISRP's Final Report (ISRP document 2020-8) was completed August 6, 2020 and public comment closed September 7, 2020.
 The Council received comments on the ISRP's Final Report from the Kalispel Tribe of Indians, Washington Invasive Species Council and the Public Power Council.
-All information on the review process (schedule, criteria, process, and comments) can be found on the Council's website.
+To summarize the comments received briefly here, the Kalispel Tribe of Indians and the Washington Invasive Species Council both provided comments in support of the ISRP's programmatic comment to the Council to explore the creation of a multi-state task force for northern pike management, with the Kalispel Tribe of Indians also providing comments in support of the ISRP's programmatic comment to explore multicultural perspectives on knowledge and adaptive management.
+The Public Power Council comments noted the importance of coordinating monitoring and evaluation of projects to create streamlined processes and reduce redundancies as well as the importance of prioritizing effective projects and providing tangible benefits while reducing costs.
+All information on the review process (schedule, criteria, process, and the comments) can be found on the Council's website.